SagarMaheshwary/go-microservice-boilerplate/readme.md

 ---

-✅ That’s it!
 You now have a fully functional example showing:

 - gRPC service layer
-- REST health and metrics endpoints
 - Redis caching
 - Prometheus metrics
 - Jaeger tracing